 Collagen and eczema (atopic dermatitis)

-People are more careful than ever about preventive health, and the focus on diet as a factor in well-being has increased.
+People are more mindful than ever about preventative health, and the focus on nutrition as a factor in well-being has increased.
 Taking a supplement or two also gives a consumer a sense of control over their own health.
 This can be especially true for people with chronic conditions, such as eczema.

 Eczema (atopic dermatitis) is one such condition.
-Atopic dermatitis (AD) is a chronic inflammatory skin disease characterized by recurrent episodes of intense itching and tearing, leading to painful eczema .
+Atopic dermatitis (AD) is a chronic inflammatory skin disease characterized by recurrent episodes of intense itching and scratching, leading to painful eczema flare-ups .

-This chronic skin disease can be severe, and even with the best treatments, residual symptoms may persist.
+This chronic skin condition can be severe, and even with the best treatments, residual symptoms may persist.

 Collagen supplements can help with eczema symptoms.
-A consumer can choose between marine collagen (collagen from fish) or bovine collagen (collagen from cattle) and then choose whether they want it as pure collagen peptides or together with other important vitamins and minerals that are important to counteract atopic dermatitis.
+A consumer can choose between marine collagen (collagen from fish) or bovine collagen (collagen from cattle) and then choose whether they want it as pure collagen peptides or along with other key vitamins and minerals that are important for combating atopic dermatitis.

 What is collagen?

-Collagen is the most common protein found in the body, and is found to a large extent in connective tissue.
+Collagen is the most common protein found in the body, and is found largely in connective tissue.
 Collagen is a strong, fibrous protein that gives connective tissue its shape and strength.
-It also supports the regeneration of cells.
-The protein gives the skin elasticity and firmness and helps it to heal faster.
+It also supports cell regeneration.
+The protein gives skin elasticity and firmness and helps it heal faster.

 Cells called fibroblasts are responsible for collagen synthesis in the body.